comegrant/dbt_docs_test/README.md

 Data science applications are a subtype of a Python project.
 Meaning you can use everything described in the Python Project use-case.
 However, to manage the unpredicability of data and ML could the following also be needed:

 - Experiment tracking
 - Model versioning - through a model registry
 - Feature store - to load offline point-in-time data, and low latency online data.
 - Big Brain compute - aka. extra RAM / disk
 - Out of memory compute - through Spark / distributed processing
 - Job orchestration
- - Model serving enpoint
+- Model serving endpoint
 - Monitor and validate data - either data drift or semantic expectations
 - Evaluate model online performance
 - Explain model outputs

 For all of this do we default to the Databricks' components.

 Meaning `MLFlow`, `Spark`, Databricks' `feature-engineering` package, `Databricks Asset Bundles`.
-However, we still use `Docker` to controll the dependencies through the `docker/Dockerfile.databricks` file.
-See the [databricks-env README](https://github.com/cheffelo/sous-chef/tree/main/packages/databricks-env) for a more details.
+However, we still use `Docker` to control the dependencies through the `docker/Dockerfile.databricks` file.
+See the [databricks-env README](https://github.com/cheffelo/sous-chef/tree/main/packages/databricks-env) for more details.